 Taxis in Israel:

 Taxis are very common in Tel Aviv and Jerusalem and you can hail them down from the street.
 Outside of those cities, you’ll see less taxis on the streets.
 If you plan to use a taxi, you should download Gett for Android or iOS.
 With Gett you can order a taxi wherever you are and pay through the app.
+You can also use Uber, but in Israel it’s just like ordering a regular taxi.

 Rides inside cities will usually cost between 25 to 60 ILS, depending on the distance you take.
 The fare can go up during Shabbat.
 Taking a taxi from the airport to Jerusalem or Tel Aviv or any other place can cost around 150-300 ILS at the least.
 There are also Sherut Taxis (Shared Taxis) from the airport, which are significately cheaper.
 To learn more about transportation from the airport, read Entering Israel by Air – All You Need to Know.

 The taxis in Israel are white with a yellow cap.
 Sherut taxis usually have more yellow on them.
+Starting 18 August 2019, you can use your Rav-Kav on sherut taxis number 4 and 5 in Tel Aviv (but not on Shabbat, only on weekdays).

 Getting Around Israel: